ashinzekene/angular4-paystack/README.md

 # ANGULAR4-PAYSTACK

-This is an angular module that abstracts the complexity of making payments through paystack with Angular.
+> This is an angular module that abstracts the complexity of making paystack payments with Angular.

 ## USAGE